-By Hunter Farris
+By Hunter Farris of the Song Appeal Podcast

 When we’re listening to a song, how much does the tune’s structure really matter?
 How much does it really matter which notes are in the verse versus the chorus?
 How much does it really matter when the chorus happens or when the verse happens?